 Length: writing expands from sentences to paragraphs and short texts.

 Literacy is a tool for building knowledge in specific domains (academic, work and institutional---legal, healthcare, housing).
 Adults encounter complex texts and must integrate comprehension strategies with vocabulary, conceptual understanding and analytical thinking.
+This stage is equivalent to secondary school (grades 9 to 12).

 Teach disciplinary and domain specific reading and writing practices, including analyzing arguments, interpreting evidence and synthesizing information from multiple texts.